Philosophy

 Imagine Your Deathbed Regrets

-Finding your values isn't a one-time event but an ongoing process of questioning, testing, and refining.
+Finding your values is not a one-time task but an ongoing process of questioning, testing, and refining.
 Navigate by your own compass, not someone else's map.
+That resolve changes the quality of your life from its foundation.
+The first step you can take today is to grab paper and pen and repeat "why" five times.
+Beneath your surface goals, your unique values lie waiting.

 Related articles